International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Rustom Jilla

 Okay.
 Let me start with a second piece first.
-We have seen a couple of elements of the legacy food business which performed very well and we believe its sustainable.
-So everything which is connected to health, we believe will be sustainable because its an incredible drive for these healthy ingredients.
-That’s number one.
-The second one is on food protection, because people really want to increase shelf life and make sure that this works out well so that’s going extremely well double digit.
+We have seen a couple of elements of the legacy food business which performed very well and we believe it's sustainable.
+So everything which is connected to health, we believe will be sustainable because it's an incredible drive for these healthy ingredients.
+That's number one.
+The second one is on food protection, because people really want to increase shelf life and make sure that this works out well so that's going extremely well double digit.
 But we believe it will be also sustainable.

 And then on Savory, we will see the Savory Solutions has made actually extremely progress in terms of bringing it together with the legacy flavors.
 And we have seen good developments.
 This is certainly not sustainable in a double digit growth rate, it is more dependent on how quickly the economies open up and how much is in the Food Service area because that's certainly has more negative impact here as well.